Markets

 Another risk comes from any changes in the S$NEER framework under MAS policy that reduce support for the SGD.
 Geopolitical tensions in Asia or instability in major trading hubs may also trigger safe-haven flows into the USD, adding upside pressure to the pair and softening the near-term Singapore dollar outlook.

-Finally, a breakdown in the correlation between USD/SGD and the DXY — especially during periods when markets aggressively reprice expectations for Fed policy — could generate less predictable short-term volatility.
+Finally, a breakdown in the correlation between USD/SGD and DXY — especially during periods when markets aggressively reprice expectations for Fed policy — could lead to less predictable short-term volatility.

-This would complicate exchange-rate planning for both businesses and investors and introduce more uncertainty into forward-looking USD SGD prediction scenarios.
+This would complicate exchange-rate planning for both businesses and investors and introduce additional uncertainty into forward-looking USD/SGD prediction scenarios.

 See more: USD to EGP Forecast